LPG cars – the ultimate guide

 LPG can ignite just as easily as petrol, but it’s stored in a thick steel tank.
 If a leak occurs, they’re generally incredibly small and not a danger.

-Tests carried out by TNO in Holland have confirmed that LPG tanks are safer than petrol tanks in an accident.
+Tests carried out by TNO in the Netherlands have found that LPG tanks are safer than petrol tanks in an accident.
 In the event of a fire, occupants would have three times longer to escape than in a petrol car.

 How much does it cost to convert a car to LPG?